 2. Ecological processes and principles of benthic marine environments, with emphasis on human impact on marine ecosystems

-6. Marine Protected Areas (MPAs) and community-based management
+7. Marine Protected Areas (MPAs) and marine conservation

 8. Sustainable aquaculture - Integrated Multi-Trophic Aquaculture (IMTA)